EskildVeren/summer24/README.md

 ## 26.08; Making two different colors of pieces

 Finally, I have both black and white pieces again.
 After a lot of reasearch, trial and error, I decided to drop SVGs in favor og PNGs.
 I also merged all pieces of the same color into one file, in order to make color changes easier.

+## 29.08; Prettier ain't only a blessing

+I finally found a way to remove my one ts-ignore.
+It turns out that the code I wrote was corrected by Prettier, making it so it didn't work.
+At last, my code is ts-ignore free <3